AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 1. The back-end has a LLVM binding of sorts, this binding is similar in design to say the Cmm representation used in GHC.
 It represents the LLVM Assembly language using a collection of data types and can pretty print it out correctly.
 This binding lives in the 'compiler/llvmGen/Llvm' folder.
 Should this binding be split out into a separate library?

 1. As mentioned above, LLVM needs to be patched to work with a registered build of GHC.
 If the llvm back-end was merged, how would this be handled?
 I would suggest simply carrying the patch with some instructions on how to use it in the GHC repo.
 People using GHC head could be expected to grab the LLVM source code and apply the patch themselves at this stage.

+1. Resolve code duplication issues with code shared with NCG (see 'Shared Code with NCG' in LLVM Backend Design section)